Introduction

 Understanding the interface

-Upon launching wireshark, you are gretted with a somewhat intimidating interface.
+Upon launching wireshark, you are greeted with a somewhat intimidating interface.
 Here is a breakdown to get us comfirtable with:

 Capturing Traffic